bencherdev/bencher/README.md

 [Bencher](https://bencher.dev) is a suite of [continuous benchmarking](https://bencher.dev/docs/explanation/continuous-benchmarking) tools designed to catch performance regressions in CI.
 That is, Bencher allows you to detect and prevent performance regressions _before_ they make it to production.

+For the same reasons that unit tests are run in CI to prevent feature regressions, benchmarks should also be run in CI to prevent performance regressions.
+Performance bugs are bugs!

 Bencher consists of:

 - `bencher` CLI